Last updated on October 2nd, 2023 at 01:23 pm

 Like any trip you go on, you’ll want to make sure you have everything you need.
 Here’s a list to help you out.
 We’ve left you a few blank lines to add in your own items.

-Just click the image to print the page (letter-size), or use your printer’s settings to fit it to your page.
+Just click the image below to print the page (letter-size) on cardstock, or use your printer’s settings to fit it to your page.

 The best way to graduate from novice camper to veteran is to go camping!
 It’s an adventure for the whole family that is worth embracing.